 Advocacy priorities Advocate to the Victorian Government for access to Fishermans Bend development contributions to support delivery of community infrastructure.
-Engagement and partnership priorities Work with the Municipal Association of Victoria (MAV) to advocate for a cost-shift index to be applied to the Victorian Government cap on rates increases.

-Work with other councils, the MAV, and organisations on opportunities to drive efficiency and service improvements through collaborative procurement, process and system improvement, and where relevant service delivery.

-Strategies, policy and plans Asset management plans

-and plans Asset Management Policy 2017 and Strategy (under development)

-Civic Recognition and Support Strategy
+Engagement and partnership priorities Work with the Municipal Association of Victoria (MAV) to advocate for a cost- shift index to be applied to the Victorian Government cap on rates increases Work with other councils, the MAV, a to drive efficiency and service improve procurement, process and system im- delivery.
+Strategies, policy and plans Asset management plans Employee Code of Conduct Asset Management Policy 2017 • Organisational Strategy 2017-21 and Strategy (under development) Property Policy Civic Recognition and Support Strategy • Risk Management Policy 2017-19.
 Councillor Code of Conduct (including Councillor Support and Expense Reimbursement Policy 2016)

-Employee Code of Conduct

-Organisational Strategy 2017-21

-Property Policy

-Risk Management Policy 2017-19

-\ Strategies, plans and policies are mapped to the direction they primarily contribute to.
+^{} Strategies, plans and policies are mapped to the direction they primarily contribute to.
 Some strategies, plans and policies will contribute to multiple directions.